caoyunkang/Segment-Any-Anomaly/README.md

 ## 🔥 What's New

+- 🆕 We have added a [colab demo](https://colab.research.google.com/drive/1Rwio_KfziuLp79Qh_ugum64Hjnq4ZwsE?usp=sharing), enjoy it~
+- 🆕 We have added a [gradio app](./gradio_zero_shot_ad_app.py), enjoy it~
 - 🆕 Show the way of using anomaly specific prompts to detect anomalies more precise.
+For example, using text_prompt like "the black hole on the cable".

 ## 🛠 Installation